cicsdev/cics-java-liberty-mq-jms/blog.md

 its body to the supplied string.

 ### Reading the queue
-The `readQ()` method in our servlet is used to read the DEMO.SIMPLEQ queue as shown below.
+The `readQ()` method in our servlet is used to read the DEMO.SIMPLEQ queue as shown in the snippet below.

 ```java
 public void readQ(HttpServletRequest request, HttpServletResponse response) throws ServletException, IOException {